jk1x8/App-router-issue/README.md

-To reproduce the error run:
+To reproduce the issue run:

 npm run build && npm start